 So what’s easier, being in a relationship or being single?
 I’ve had a taster of both but still don’t have the answer.

-Before I was diagnosed with IC (but thought that was the culprit), I played out countless conversations in my head telling him to leave because I couldn’t bear to put him through dealing with my broken bladder.
+Before I was diagnosed with IC, I played out countless conversations in my head telling him to leave because I couldn’t bear to put him through dealing with my broken bladder.
 Now, I play out countless conversations explaining my tale of woe and it always ends with dust in my face as they sprint in the opposite direction.

 One thing I do know is whether you’re in a relationship or single, you need to have one thing…faith.